Buying a new home is exciting. But what happens when you find the home of your dreams when you’re already paying a mortgage on another one?

 Below are some of the typical options that people consider when purchasing a second home or buying a house while trying to sell their current one.
 Whether you’re buying your next vacation home or transitioning from one house to another, read on to learn about your options.

-Purchasing a Second Home
+Purchasing a Home When You Already Own One

 You may be thinking about buying a second home to use seasonally or as a vacation property.
 Many people who can afford to pay for two homes find tremendous benefit in using one as an investment or an enjoyable place to get away to each year.
 To ease the financial strain a second home can create, most homeowners with multiple properties choose to either consolidate their mortgage or make a profit by renting their secondary home when they’re not using it: